 THOMAS & MACK LEGAL CLINIC

 The Thomas & Mack Legal Clinic is the law school’s in-house law firm, where law students gain practical legal experience representing clients.
 By design, the Clinic functions as a laboratory for justice.
-Through training, advocacy, scholarship, and community partnerships, we strive to serve the community and improve the law and law practice.
+We strive to serve the community through training, advocacy, scholarship, and community partnerships and improve the law and law practice.

 In the clinic, law students take the lead in handling all aspects of client representation.
 These responsibilities include developing and maintaining the attorney-client relationship, strategic planning, fact investigation, legal research, drafting and filing documents, and appearing in court.